MichaelDang33/BAMN-coffee-shops/README.md

 ## User Story

 Users want great coffee and blog about it and share their experience with fellow coffeeholics.
-Create a coffee shop finder app in downtown city for customers to create, update and delete details (menu, description, location,)
+Create a coffee shop blogging app for customers to create, update and delete details (menu, description, location,)

 ## App link     https://bamncoffeeshops-lw86.onrender.com/